Building a Strong Mind: Richmond PCN Funded Mental Health Counselling was Ex-bodybuilder’s Power Move

 “Having access to this treatment has been life-saving,” she says.
 “And it being offered at no cost?
 That’s huge.
 I couldn’t afford physio otherwise.
 This program is incredible, and such a necessity for elderly people.
 I am ever so grateful.”

-Encouraging Family Physicians to Refer to the PCN
+Encouraging Family Physicians to Refer to Richmond PCN Physiotherapists

 Since experiencing the benefits first-hand, Graham hopes that all Richmond family physicians adopt referrals to PCN services for their patients and understand what an important impact they are having on real lives like hers.